LionelBeato/appendix/README.md

 ## T

 - *type casting* : to assign the value of one primitive to another.

+- *Test Driven Development* : a software development process in which tests are written first before main classes are implemented.
+This follows the cycle of having tests fails, refactoring, and testing again to see if tests will pass.

 ## #4